Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Approximate MA- in Parameterized Linear Time

-\begin{lemma} We can compute a $\ln{|V|}$ approximation of MAS-$k$ and MAP-$k$ in $\tilde{O}((\alpha_1+\beta_k/k)|E|)$ time. \end{lemma} \begin{proof} We start by computing an MPC in $\tilde{O}(\alpha_1|E|)$ time~\cite{makinen2019sparse}, and compute \texttt{greedy} antichains as in the proof of \Cref{lem:approxAlgo2} but stopping the computation whenever the next antichain size is at most $k$ (as we did for chains/paths in the proof of \Cref{lem:generalizedGreedy}) obtaining a collection of greedy antichains: $\antichains$.
+\begin{proof} We start by computing an MPC in $\tilde{O}(\alpha_1|E|)$ time~\cite{makinen2019sparse}, and compute \texttt{greedy} antichains as in the proof of \Cref{lem:approxAlgo2} but stopping the computation whenever the next antichain size is at most $k$ (as we did for chains/paths in the proof of \Cref{lem:generalizedGreedy}) obtaining a collection of \texttt{greedy} antichains: $\antichains$.
 Note that, following the analysis of \Cref{lem:approxAlgo2}, the running time of computing $\antichains$ is $O((\alpha_1+|\antichains|)|E|)$.
 We next prove that $\antichains$ is a $\ln{|V|}$ approximation for the MAS-$k$ problem.
-The bound $|\antichains| \le \beta_k\ln{|V|}/k$ follows by noting that each antichain in $\antichains$ contributes exactly $k$ units to its $k$-norm.
+The bound $|\antichains| \le \beta_k\ln{|V|}/k$ follows by noting that each antichain in $\antichains$ contributes exactly $k$ units to its $Sk$-norm.
 The fact that $\antichains$ is a $\ln{|V|}$ approximation follows by noting, as in the proof of \Cref{lem:generalizedGreedy}, that the implementation \texttt{greedy} over the set of antichains of $G$ with weights $\min(|A|,k)$ for antichain $A$, is exactly the first antichains of (unweighted) \texttt{greedy} until their size becomes at most $k$ (for MAS-$k$) plus singleton antichains for the yet uncovered vertices (for MAP-$k$).
-Both the antichain collection (for MAS-$k$) and antichain partition (for MAP-$k$) have the same $k$-norm by \Cref{lem:relations}. \end{proof}
+The $Sk$-norm of the antichain collection (for MAS-$k$) is equal to the $k$-norm of the antichain partition (for MAP-$k$) by \Cref{lem:relations}. \end{proof}